Skip to content

 Installation

 CruzJS is a full-stack TypeScript framework built on React Router v7 with tRPC, Drizzle ORM, and Inversify dependency injection.
-Cloudflare is the default deployment target, but runtime adapters support AWS, GCP, Azure, DigitalOcean, and Docker.
+It deploys to Cloudflare Workers/Pages with D1, KV, R2, Queues, and Workers AI.
+(Multi-cloud is on the roadmap.)

 Before you begin, make sure you have: